Instapro Design System

 Design Token Structure

-As we had an intention to rebrand in the future, we needed to make sure that the rebranding will happen smothly.
-I emphesized on the token structure topic as one of the most fondumental building block in the design system.
-I presented the benefits of having centerlized multi-layered token structure to different stakeholders and started to shift to token structure over the time.
+With a rebrand on the horizon, we needed it to land smoothly.
+I emphasized token structure as one of the most fundamental building blocks of the design system, presented the benefits of a centralized multi-layered token structure to different stakeholders, and started shifting to that structure over time.

 Image